dreamworksanimation/dwa_usd_plugins/README.md

 Once in Nuke, you can create a ReadGeo node or a Camera node and supply a USD file to import data from USD.

+#### usdat FileFormat

+Once installed, the usdat FileFormat will be available to USD and automatically discovered from the plugin registry.
+You can start using usdat layers in your assets and stages without additional configuration.